Transgender health care: Mental health

 Many studies report extremely high rates of suicide within the transgender community.
 A United States study of 6,450 transgender individuals found that 41% of them had attempted suicide, as differing from the national average of 4.6%.
 The very same survey found that these rates were the most high for certain demographics, with transgender youth between the ages of 18 and 24 having the highest percent.
 Individuals in the survey who were multiracial, had lower levels of education, and those with a lower annual income were all more likely to have attempted.
 Specifically, transgender males as a group are the most likely to attempt suicide, more so than transgender females.
 Later surveys suggest that the rate of suicidal attempts for non-binary individuals is in between the two.
 Transgender adults who have "de-transitioned", meaning having gone back to living as their sex assigned at birth, are significantly more likely to attempt suicide than transgender adults who have never "de-transitioned".

 Several studies have shown the relation between minority stress and the heightened rate of depression and other mental illness among both transgender men and women.
 The expectation to experience rejection can become an important stressor for transgender and gender non-conforming individuals.
 Mental health problems among trans people are related to higher rates of self-harm, drug usage, and suicidal ideations and attempts.

 Health experiences

-Trans people are a vulnerable population of patients with negative experiences in health care contributing to stigmatization of their gender identity.
-As noted by a systematic review conducted by researchers at James Cook University, evidence reports that 75.3% of respondents have negative experiences during physician visits when seeking gender identity-based care.
+Trans people report multiple negative experiences in health care encounters, contributing to stigmatization of their gender identity.
+A systematic review conducted by researchers at James Cook University reported that 75.3% of respondents have negative experiences during physician visits when seeking gender identity-based care.
+Transgender patients also face obstacles to accessing health care that result in adverse effects on their health and quality of life.
+These include unsafe public spaces, lack of knowledgeable health care professionals, discrimination while accessing care, lack of institutional support, long distances to access treatment, and denial of health care services and health insurance benefits.
+These often result in trans people avoiding or delaying health care.

+Trans patients may also avoid treatment as a result of their gender identities being treated as psychological illnesses, or because they fear "discrimination and suboptimal or inappropriate care" as a result of disclosing their gender identities.
+For instance, after a transgender man seeking medical care in the emergency department was verbally assaulted by the hospital employees, who repeatedly referred to him as a woman, he left the hospital premises before receiving the care he needed.
+According to a systematic review conducted by Hermaszewska and colleagues, "some transgender people are forced to migrate to countries that offer them better legal protection and wider social acceptance".
+Others may self-prescribe medication such as gender-affirming hormone therapy.
+More training in trans-inclusive health care principles may lead to more specialists, better standards of care in general and fewer health inequalities for trans people.